pando85/kubernetes-deployer/README.md

 # kubernetes-arm

-All neccesary code to deploy a new kubernetes cluster.
+All necessary code to deploy and operate Kubernetes clusters.
+It uses kubespray to k8s basic setup and it is focused in multi-arch bare-metal deployments.

 Contains:

 - ansible: all operations automated with ansible
-  - apps: all services deployed in kubernetes manually, mainly with `kubectl`
+- apps: all services deployed in Kubernetes manually, mainly with `kubectl`

 ## Git Submodules